konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 (We add a new interpreter (bottom right corner: "Add Interpreter").
 We choose "Virtualenv Environment" and "New Environment" and define the location to store this virtual environment.
 Please choose an empty folder as the location to store the environment in.
 If there is already a python version > 3.6 installed on your machine, choose your local python application.
 If not, we can select to download the most recent python version directly over PyCharm.)
 (Tick "Inherit global site-packages" (tbc!) to include all the packages on your local machine/ do not tick it: the virtual environment will just include the basic applications.
 Tick "Make available to all projects" to make the virtual environment reusable for further projects.

-To connect this virtual environment to your project, make sure that it is selected as the Python interpreter (see bottom right corner).
+To connect this virtual environment to your project, make sure that it is selected as the Python interpreter (see bottom right corner) and in the project setting preferences (Project -> Python Interpreter).

 After the installation of PyCharm and this setup of the virtual environment is completed, we can now start to install our Konfuzio SDK package (correct wording?).